-I. DOJ's Efforts To Obtain Private Voter Information
+I. DOJ's Efforts to Obtain Private Voter Information from Hawai'i

-Beginning in May 2025, Plaintiff United States, through its Department of Justice ("DOJ"), began sending letters to election officials in at least forty states, making escalating demands for the production of voter registration databases, with plans to gather data from all fifty states and the District of Columbia.
+Beginning in May 2025, Plaintiff United States, through its Department of Justice ("DOJ"), began sending letters to election officials in at least forty states, making escalating demands for the production of statewide voter registration databases, with plans to gather data from all fifty states.
 See Kaylie Martinez-Ochoa, Eileen O'Connor, & Patrick Berry, Tracker of Justice Department Requests for Voter Information, Brennan Ctr. for Just. (updated Dec.
 19, 2025), <https://perma.cc/A4A4-737Z>.